How to Use Excel VBA Border Weight Property (8 Methods)

 Code Breakdown

-If you have some empty cells within your dataset and you want to use the border only for the cells which are not empty then you can use this code.
+If you have empty cells within your dataset and want to apply borders only to non-empty cells, follow this code:

 Code to Border only Valued Cells